Videos and audio recordings of Osama bin Laden: January 14, 2009

-On January 14, 2009, a new audio recording purportedly by bin Laden posted on Islamist websites called for a new jihad over the Israeli offensive in Gaza and said the global financial crisis has exposed the waning influence of the United States in world affairs and that it will in turn weaken its ally Israel.
-The recording was accompanied by a still photo of Bin Laden superimposed over the al-Aqsa mosque in Jerusalem.
+On January 14, 2009, a new audio recording purportedly by bin Laden posted on Islamist websites called for a new jihad over the Israeli offensive in Gaza and said the 2008 financial crisis has exposed the waning influence of the United States in world affairs and that it will in turn weaken its ally Israel.
+The recording was accompanied by a still photo of bin Laden superimposed over the al-Aqsa mosque in Jerusalem.

 June 3, 2009

-According to a recording aired by Al Jazeera on June 3, Bin Laden made a statement against President Barack Obama.
+According to a recording aired by Al Jazeera on June 3, bin Laden made a statement against President Barack Obama.

 September 13, 2009

-On September 13, 2009, an audio recording purportedly by Osama Bin Laden was released on an Islamist website.
+On September 13, 2009, an audio recording purportedly by Osama bin Laden was released on an Islamist website.

 For a transcript, see Bin Laden Statement (September 13, 2009).

 September 25, 2009

-On September 25, 2009, a forum participant posted to a jihadist website links to download an audio statement from al-Qaeda leader Osama Bin Ladin.
-The statement, entitled "A Message From Shaykh Osama Bin Ladin to the People of Europe," is 4 minutes, 47 seconds, and in Arabic with German and English subtitles available.
-The video shows a still photograph of Bin Laden.
+On September 25, 2009, a forum participant posted to a jihadist website links to download an audio statement from al-Qaeda leader Osama bin Ladin.
+The statement, entitled "A Message From Shaykh Osama bin Ladin to the People of Europe," is 4 minutes, 47 seconds, and in Arabic with German and English subtitles available.
+The video shows a still photograph of bin Laden.